 In addition, your body needs cholesterol to perform various functions, such as building cell membranes, hormone production, bile and vitamin D production.

 Still, there are so many persistent myths that cholesterol is bad for you, while the truth is that some types of cholesterol are essential for you.
-However, another fact is that cholesterol is suitable for you only when regulated.
-Hence, you need to ensure that your cholesterol levels are not higher than average.
+However, another fact is that cholesterol is healthy for you only when it is regulated.
+So, it is essential for you to ensure that your cholesterol levels are well-balanced.

 Cholesterol Types and Healthy Cholesterol Levels

-There are two main types of cholesterol: low-density lipoprotein (LDL), or “bad” cholesterol, and high-density lipoprotein (HDL), or “good” cholesterol.
+There are two main types of cholesterol: low-density lipoprotein (LDL), also commonly known as “bad” cholesterol, and high-density lipoprotein (HDL), or the “good” cholesterol.